elibroftw/modern-desktop-app-template/README.md

 # Modern Desktop App Template

 A repository containing boilerplate for your application.
-This is not a project to be cloned, neither is it a replacement for my video tutorials.
-I didn't use svelte because its performance comes at the cost of UI kits; Either React will improve or material svelte UI kit catches up with material react UI kit.
+This is nota project to clone.
+Neither is it an alternative tutorial to my video tutorials.
+I didn't use svelte because its performance comes at the cost of UI kits; In the future, either React improves or material svelte UI kit catches up with material react UI kit.

 ## Instructions